WorkHardPittsburgh/best-practices/README.md

 * Make all changes
 * Recommit
-* When the pull request is approved, merge it into master
+* After the pull request is approved (and not before), merge it into master
 * After the pull request is merged, delete the branch in the github repo
 * Delete the branch in your local repo